Knowledge base

 • Their deliverability will be affected, which can harm your website.

-• It is strongly recommended to use an authenticated SMTP sending method for your email sends from your applications; Infomaniak offers a corresponding service.
+• It is strongly recommended to use an authenticated SMTP sending method for your email sending from your applications; Infomaniak offers a corresponding service.

 Specify the sender's address